-For 18 of the final 22 years before his retirement in 2004, Jim worked as an aide to Mayor and then Congressman (now Senator) Bernie Sanders; he served as City Clerk of the city of Burlington, Vermont, from 1982 to 1993, and as a Congressional casework / constituent advocate from 1993 t0 2004.
+For most of the years before his retirement, Jim worked as an aide to Mayor and then Congressman (now Senator) Bernie Sanders; he served as City Clerk of the city of Burlington, Vermont, and as a Congressional caseworker / constituent advocate.

-Since retirement he has worked part-time as the coordinator of the Vermont State Rehabilitation Council (2007-2009) and currently as a field producer for Town Meeting TV/ Center for Media & Democracy in Burlington.
+Since retirement Jim has worked part-time as the coordinator of the Vermont State Rehabilitation Council.
+He is currently a part-time field producer for Town Meeting TV/ Center for Media & Democracy in Burlington.

-In addition to being an inventor (several inventions; two U.S. patents on his game), Jim is an amateur poet and, of course, a game developer and puzzle master.
+In addition to being an inventor (several inventions; two U.S. patents), Jim is an amateur poet and serious gardener.
 He has been married for 35 years to Margaret (Meg) Pond; they have five children and eight grandchildren.